-10.0 OUTLINE WASTE AUDIT PROCEDURE
+11. OUTLINE WASTE AUDIT PROCEDURE

-10.1 Responsibility for Waste Audit
+11.1 Responsibility for Waste Audit

-The appointed RM will be responsible for conducting a waste audit at the site during the C&D phase of the development.
+The appointed RM will be responsible for conducting a waste audit at the site during the C&D phase of the proposed Project.
 Contact details for the nominated RM will be provided to the DCC Waste Regulation Unit after the main contractor is appointed and prior to any material being removed from site.

-10.2 Review of Records and Identification of Corrective Actions
+11.2 Review of Records and Identification of Corrective Actions

-A review of all waste management costs and the records for the waste generated and transported off-site will be undertaken mid-way through the project.
+A review of all waste management costs and the records for the waste generated and transported off-site will be undertaken mid-way through the demolition and construction phase of the proposed Project.

 If waste movements are not accounted for, the reasons for this will be established in order to see if and why the record keeping system has not been maintained.
-The waste records will be compared with the established recovery/reuse/recycling targets for the site.
+The waste records will be compared with the established recovery / reuse / recycling targets for the site.
 Each material type will be examined, in order to see where the largest percentage waste generation is occurring.
 The waste management methods for each material type will be reviewed in order to highlight how the targets can be achieved.

-Upon completion of the C&D phase, a final report will be prepared, summarising the outcomes of waste management processes adopted and the total recycling/reuse/recovery figures for the development.
+Upon completion of the C&D phase, a final report will be prepared summarizing the outcomes of waste management processes adopted and the total recycling / reuse / recovery figures for the development.

-11.0 CONSULTATION WITH RELEVANT BODIES
+12. CONSULTATION WITH RELEVANT BODIES

-11.1 Local Authority
+12.1 Local Authority

-Once construction contractors have been appointed, have appointed waste contractors and prior to removal of any C&D waste materials offsite, details of the proposed destination of each waste stream will be provided to the DCC Waste Regulation Unit.
+Once construction contractors have been appointed and have appointed waste contractors, and prior to removal of any C&D waste materials off-site, details of the proposed destination of each waste stream will be provided to the SDCC Waste Regulation Unit.

-DCC will also be consulted, as required, throughout the excavation and construction phases in order to ensure that all available waste reduction, reuse and recycling opportunities are identified and utilised and that compliant waste management practices are carried out.
+SDCC will also be consulted, as required, throughout the demolition, excavation and construction phases in order to ensure that all available waste reduction, reuse and recycling opportunities are identified and utilised and that compliant waste management practices are carried out.

-11.2 Recycling/Salvage Companies
+12.2 Recycling / Salvage Companies

-The appointed waste contractor for the main waste streams managed by the construction contractors will be audited in order to ensure that relevant and up-to-date waste collection permits and facility registrations/permits/licences are held.
-In addition, information will be obtained regarding the feasibility of recycling each material, the costs of recycling/reclamation, the means by which the wastes will be collected and transported off-site, and the recycling/reclamation process each material will undergo off site.
+The appointed waste contractor for the main waste streams managed by the demolition and construction contractors will be audited in order to ensure that relevant and up-to-date waste collection permits and facility registrations / permits / licences are held.
+In addition, information will be obtained regarding the feasibility of recycling each material, the costs of recycling / reclamation, the means by which the wastes will be collected and transported off-site, and the recycling / reclamation process each material will undergo off-site.